antoinedenovembre/resume/README.md

 - Built PDFs are generated in the `build/` directory
 - The build process automatically cleans auxiliary LaTeX files
 - Modular architecture allows easy customization of individual components
+- **Multi-language support**: English and French versions with shared configuration and styling

 ## Automated Compilation

 Every push to the `main` branch automatically:

-1. Compiles both resume versions
+1. Compiles all resume versions (English and French, with and without photo)
 2. Creates a "latest" release with updated PDFs
 3. Stores artifacts for 30 days
 4. Provides immediate access to latest versions